JuliaRuiz22/audio_fingerprinting/README.md

 One of the most well-known applications of audio fingerprinting is Shazam.
 Shazam creates a fingerprint of audio snippets and compares them with a vast database of stored fingerprints from various songs.
 This process enables users to quickly identify songs they are listening to.

+## Other examples not related to music:
+- **Security**:  in security surveillance systems, audio fingerprinting can be used to detect specific events like breaking glass, gunshots, or alarms.
+By matching these audio fingerprints with those stored in a database, security personnel can quickly respond to potential threats or incidents captured by surveillance cameras in shopping centers, streets, or buildings.
+- **Transportation**: in traffic management systems, audio fingerprinting can be utilized to identify specific sounds associated with traffic congestion, accidents, or emergency vehicle sirens.
+By analyzing the audio data collected from traffic cameras or sensors, authorities can monitor traffic conditions more effectively and respond promptly to incidents on the road.

 ## CODE TEMPLATE:

 ```